-US, Iraq begin formal talks on withdrawing US-led military coalition
+US, Iraq begin formal talks on winding down US-led military coalition

-Currently, about 2,500 US troops still deployed in Iraq as part of the coalition that was formed in 2014.
+Currently, there are about 2,500 US troops still deployed in Iraq as part of the coalition formed in 2014 to help defeat ISIL.

 The United States and Iraq have held a first round of talks on the future of US and other foreign troops in the country, with Baghdad expecting discussions to lead to a timeline for reducing their presence.